Big AI is accelerating the metacrisis: What can we do?: Cascading Crises

 \paragraph{Language crisis:}

-Minoritised speech communities experience economic and cultural alienation, displacement, and genocide leading to language extinction \citep{Crystal02}.
-The problems are sociopolitical and not fixed by language technologies, with their epistemic harms \citep{Perley12,Bird20decolonising,Alvarado23,Helm24}.
-Claims for the universal applicability of technologies like speech recognition and machine translation neglect the realities that: (a)~most of the world's population is multilingual, already using a few dozen contact languages for information access and economic participation; (b)~the 90\% of the world's languages outside the most populous are generally non-bounded, non-homogeneous, non-written, and non-standardised \citep{Hajek14,Kramer22,Bird24,Markl24}.
+This is the collapse of the world's linguistic diversity as minoritised speech communities experience persecution, displacement, and genocide \citep{Crystal02}.
+The problems are sociopolitical and are not solved by language technologies \citep{Perley12,Bird20decolonising,Alvarado23,Helm24}.
+Claims for the global utility of multilingual LLMs neglect the realities that: (a)~most of the world's population is multilingual, already using a few dozen contact languages for information access and economic participation; (b)~90\% of the world's languages outside the most populous do not have standardised writing; and (c)~there will never be enough data to create robust models for such languages \citep{Hajek14,Kramer22,Bird24,Markl24,Moshagen24,Bird26sigul}.